Historical Note:

 Mundungus Fletcher didn’t take the damned thing out of the house until after Sirius was dead and the Order had cleared out.

 But if it was going to possess anyone in that time it would have been Kreachur, and it didn’t.
-I’m not sure that House Elves can be possessed by the souls of wizards.
+But then, I’m not sure that House Elves can be possessed by the souls of wizards.
 It would interfere with their geas to serve.

 Although there is the fact that Kreachur hadn’t cleaned anything in a decade, isn’t there?